Sunday August 15, 2021 | NATIONAL

 by Mary P Brooke, Editor | Island Social Trends

-Canada’s 44th federal general election has been called for September 20, with a 36-day campaign underway.
+The election is called for September 20, which means a 36-day campaign is underway.

 The Liberals want to take credit to overall management of the pandemic.
 That’s what they’re hedging their bets on for achieving a majority of seats in the House of Commons on election day.

 The Conservatives felt heading toward this election that they would this time around be able to achieve a majority.
 Last time they won the popular vote, but not enough seats to form a majority.

 The NDP can verifiably take credit for nudging almost every COVID support to a level where it would really accomplish what it was intended to do (e.g. CERB from $1,000 to $2,000 per month, the CEWS wage subsidy from 10% to 75%, and continuing CERB in a new form as CRB for people who still could not find work or fully resurrect their self employment as 2021 has worn on).

 Issues on the campaign trail: